MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 To check multiple conditions, use a `Switch` statement.
 The `Switch` statement is equivalent to a series of If statements, but it is simpler.
 The `Switch` statement lists each condition and an optional action.
 If a condition obtains, the action is performed.

-The `Switch` statement also uses the `$switch` automatic variable.
+The `Switch` statement can use the `$_` and `$switch` automatic variables.
 For more information, see [about_Automatic_Variables](about_Automatic_Variables.md).

 A basic `Switch` statement has the following format: